 Story and photos by Shawn Hamilton

-When you have completed The Lost Trail Ride, one of the most sought-after rides offered by Anchor D Guiding & Outfitting, you’ll know you have experienced something special.
-Dewy Matthews is the owner and operator of Anchor D, based an hour southwest of Calgary, Alberta.
-I have known Dewy for more than three decades and his passion for sharing the beautiful Western Canadian countryside with others is as strong as it ever was.
-Many things at the ranch have changed over the years.
-The Anchor D herd has grown from 30 to 130 horses; the land area has increased from 80 acres to a half section (320 acres), with an additional 250 acres leased; and the original family dwelling has been replaced with a 2,050 square foot log home.
-What has not changed is Dewy’s appetite for sharing steep mountainous terrain, negotiating narrow windy trails through the trees, or galloping in open valleys with his clients.
-His uncanny sense of humour and love for what he does remains constant.
+The Lost Trail Ride, one of the most popular adventures offered by Anchor D Guiding & Outfitting, promises a unique and unforgettable journey.
+Dewy Matthews, the owner of Anchor D, operates his ranch just an hour southwest of Calgary, Alberta.
+I’ve had the privilege of knowing Dewy for over thirty years, and his enthusiasm for sharing the stunning Western Canadian landscape with others has never wavered.
+Over the years, many aspects of the ranch have evolved.
+The Anchor D herd has expanded from 30 to 130 horses, the land has grown from 80 to 320 acres, with an additional 250 acres leased, and the original family home has been replaced with a spacious 2,050 square foot log cabin.
+However, Dewy’s love for guiding riders through rugged mountain terrain, winding trails, and expansive valleys remains unchanged.
+His infectious sense of humor and deep passion for horseback riding continue to make every ride a memorable adventure.

 On the morning of my arrival, there is a flurry of activity at the ranch.
 Children and novice riders are mounted up for a two- or three-hour trail ride; trailers are loaded for a weekender ride; and our horses’ names are being checked off a list as they fill two long trailers for the Lost Trail Ride.
 After 35 years in business, Anchor D has every angle of a Western retreat ride covered.
 Some days there are as many as five rides on the go in various locations.
 There are a lot of wheels turning.
 Dewy manages to do it all outside of the digital era, meeting with his head wranglers over coffee in the morning, and peering over his glasses as he reads the daily details handwritten on paper.